etesync/server/README.md

 # Updating

+First, run `git pull --rebase` to update this repository.
+Then, inside the virtualenv:
-Inside the virtualenv, run `pip install -U -r requirements.txt` to update dependencies to latest compatible versions of Django and djangorestframework (it will only update to latest patch level which should be API-compatible).
+1. Run `pip install -U -r requirements.txt` to update the dependencies.
+2. Run `python manage.py migrate` to perform database migrations.

+You can now restart the server.

 # Supporting EteSync